okfn/opendatasurvey/docs/site-admins/index.md

 Here is a [Template General Config Spreadsheet][template-config].

 The Site config options (the first sheet in that spreadsheet) are documented in the Appendix below.
+The changes you make to the speadsheet will have to be reloaded through the admin page.
+Remember to always do this after configuring your survey or modifying it in any way.

 ## How-tos